From Rusty to Like-New: A Step-by-Step Guide to Cleaning Your Blackstone Griddle

 b.
 Cleaning with a wire brush and soap and water

-Using a wire brush, scrub the burner tubes and igniter with soap and water.
+Scrub the burner tubes and ignite with soap and water using a wire brush.
 Pay extra attention to any areas with built-up grease or residue.
-If necessary, you can use a grill stone or pumice stone to remove stubborn spots.
-Make sure to clean all sides of the burner tubes and the igniter thoroughly.
+You can use a grill stone or pumice stone to remove stubborn spots if necessary.
+Clean all sides of the burner tubes and the igniter thoroughly.

 c.
 Rinsing and drying thoroughly